28 Sep Exercise, Stress and Overcoming the Barriers

 Almost one in five Australians report that current stress levels are having a very strong impact on physical health (Stress and Wellbeing survey).
 Interestingly enough, most Australians (79%) agree that maintaining a healthy lifestyle is important to them.
 So if Australians are realizing that a healthy lifestyle (exercise/diet/sleep) is important, then what is stopping them from actively living it?

 The stress and wellbeing survey noted in 2014 that the main barriers to a healthy lifestyle were: unexpected life events (63%), loss of motivation (61%), expense (60%), and lack of time (59%).
-Part of my day-to-day work as an Accredited Exercise Physiologist involves breaking down the barriers, which stop people from living a healthy life and in particular exercising.
-In the next section I will use techniques used in my clinical practice to break down the aforementioned barriers.
+Part of my day-to-day work as an Accredited Exercise Physiologist involves breaking down the barriers which stop people from living a healthy life and in particular exercising.
+Let’s take a look at some of the most common:

 1. Loss of Motivation